Agricultural Sciences Degree Program Highlights

 Agricultural Sciences Degree Concentrations

-Agricultural Education CurriculumStudy the biology, genetics, nutrition, physiology, growth, behavior, care and management of a wide variety of animals, including domestic livestock, zoo animals, horses, and companion animals with a concentration in animal sciences.
+Agricultural Education CurriculumStudy the biology, genetics, nutrition, growth, behavior, care, and management of a wide variety of animals, including livestock, zoo animals, horses, dogs and cats with a concentration in animal sciences.

 Food and Nutritional Sciences CurriculumThe concentration in equine science combines the scientific and behavioral study of horses with an exploration of the business, management, and recreational aspects of the equine industry.

-Equine Science CurriculumLearn how to design, develop, and test new food technologies while gaining hands-on experience in the food industry, research laboratories and government agencies with a concentration in food technology.
+Equine Science CurriculumLearn how to design, develop, and test new recipes and food technologies while gaining hands-on experience in the food industry with a concentration in food technology.

-Food Technology ProgramGeneral agriculture is a flexible concentration option that will equip you with a broad knowledge in a variety of agricultural and food science areas, or allow you to tailor your degree program to fit specific interests or degree tracts.
+Food Technology ProgramGeneral agriculture is a flexible concentration that will equip you with knowledge in a variety of agricultural areas, and allow you to tailor your degree program to fit specific interests.

 Nutrition and Dietetics ProgramWith a concentration in pre-veterinary medicine, build a strong foundation in animal science and learn the knowledge and skills you'll need to continue your studies in veterinary school.

-Pre-Veterinary Medicine CurriculumWhat Can You Do with a Agricultural Sciences Degree?
+Pre-Veterinary Medicine CurriculumWhat Can You Do with an Agricultural Sciences Degree?

 Graduate Schools or Programs